HL7/ebm/input/pagecontent/artifactassessment.md

 The artifact[x] element is required and uses a Reference, canonical, or uri datatype to express the single artifact that the assessment is about.

 The content element is a BackboneElement and repeatable recursively with a component element.
-Each content element may contain any of summary (a markdown comment), type (a CodeableConcept to classify the type of content), classifier (an array of CodeableConcept for the classifier values), quantity (a Quantity for the classifier value), author (a Reference to the creator of the content), path (an array of uri values if the content is about a part of the artifact[x]), relatedArtifact (an array of RelatedArtifact), freeToShare (a boolean), and component (an array of BackBoneElement using the content structure).
+Each content element may contain any of summary (a markdown comment), type (a CodeableConcept to classify the type of content), classifier (an array of CodeableConcept for the classifier values), quantity (a Quantity for the classifier value), author (a Reference to the creator of the content), path (an array of uri values if the content is about a part of the artifact[x]), relatedArtifact* (an array of RelatedArtifact*), freeToShare (a boolean), and component (an array of BackBoneElement using the content structure).

+- NOTE: As of March 17, 2025, the relatedArtifact element in ArtifactAssessment was changed to a relatesTo element and no longer uses the RelatedArtifact datatype.
+Extensions were added to the Implementation Guide for some areas for temporary use of the relatesTo element until the Implementation Guide is built on a later version of R6.

 <b>ArtifactAssessment</b> is about the content of a Resource and not about the provenance of the Resource so should not be confused with <b>Provenance</b>.